erictleung/tutorial-vim/vim-tutorial.md

 ## Basic concepts in vim

-There are two different "modes" in vim:
+There are three different "modes" in vim:

 **normal mode** - here you have access to powerful commands within vim

 **edit/insert mode** - here you can edit your file as you can in any other editor

+**visual mode** - here is where you can select text and run commands on them

 ## Open and close a file